 - Temporary admission or temporary release in the UK

-It means, for example, that it is possible to apply as a Tier 4 dependant after having been in the UK with Tier 4 or other types of leave, without having to leave the UK to apply for entry clearance.
-Please note that it is NOT possible to switch from the PBS dependant route into Tier 4 from within the UK.
-You must submit an entry clearance application in such cases.
+It means, for example, that it is possible to apply as a Student dependant after having been in the UK with Tier 4 or other types of leave, without having to leave the UK to apply for entry clearance.

-If you divorce or seperate after a dependent visa has been granted and the dependant travelled to the UK, you must inform the Home Office: https://www.gov.uk/visas-when-you-separate-or-divorce
+If you divorce or separate after a dependent visa has been granted and the dependant has travelled to the UK, you must inform the Home Office: https://www.gov.uk/visas-when-you-separate-or-divorce